TrioSEO Logo

 Similarly, “best smartphone” is another classic example.
 Users might use this term to get a market overview but have yet to focus on specifics like price or camera quality.

-Short-tail keywords attract vast audiences due to their generality, resulting in high traffic.
-Further, we’ll explore the pros and cons of these keywords and how they differ from other keyword types.
+Due to their generality, short-tail keywords attract vast audiences, resulting in high traffic.
+We’ll explore the pros and cons of these keywords and how they differ from other keyword types.

 TrioSEO - Short Tail Keywords - Short Tail Keyword Examples